HexaCluster/pg_dbms_metadata/README.md

 ```
 This is especially useful for database in DBaas cloud services.
 To upgrade just import the extension upgrade files using psql.

  The C part of the extension was designed to automatically manage default values for the transform params in each session.
-If you plan to use the extension for a long-term purpose and desire the exact behavior of Oracle, it is recommended to perform a complete installation.
+If you plan to use the extension for a long-term purpose and desire consistent and exact behavior of Oracle, it is recommended to perform a complete installation.

 ## [Manage the extension](#manage-the-extension)